aryan-bhagwat/Python-Challenge-Journey/README.md

 - `enumerate()` returns index and value
 - `start=1` to begin index from 1 instead of 0
 - Great for numbered lists and tracking positions

+## Day 19 – Dictionary Comprehension

+**Challenge:** Create a dictionary where keys are numbers and values are their squares.

+**Learned:**
+- Use of dictionary comprehension: `{key: value for item in iterable}`
+- Clean, concise way to build dicts
+- Useful for transformation and mapping tasks